Fairmount Travel Alert

 Dr. Rebecca Landa is conducting numerous large-scale research projects aimed at detecting the earliest signs of autism, discovering how children with autism learn differently from other children, and developing early interventions for autism.
 She is also collaborating with other researchers to better understand the causes of autism.
 Her research represents some of the most compelling work being done at the Institute involving dedicated observation of children with autism.
 One of the most intriguing parts of her research program involves studying the development of the younger siblings of children diagnosed with autism.
 In addition to helping researchers understand the earliest signs of this disorder, the sibling study has led to several children being diagnosed much earlier than they might have been otherwise, allowing their families to seek intervention as soon as possible.

-Since its public launch in 2007, the IAN Research study has consented nearly 33,000 individuals with ASD and their families.
-More than 262 research projects have applied for, or are using IAN subject recruitment services.
+Since its public launch in 2007, the IAN Research study has consented over 45,400 individuals with ASD and their family members.
+More than 470 research projects have applied for, or are using IAN subject recruitment services.
 Data from the study has been distributed to 14 third-party research teams.
-IAN Community has received nearly 1.1 million visits.
+IAN Community has received over 3 million visits.

 Dr. Stewart Mostofsky is using cutting-edge functional magnetic resonance imaging (fMRI) technology to explore why people with autism tend to have difficulty with motor-learning skills such as riding a tricycle or putting a key in a lock.
 Other researchers have already established that motor-learning and language production -- the primary skills affected by autism -- are governed by the same region of the brain.
 Dr. Mostofsky is using fMRI technology to determine if the brain activity of children with autism differs from that of other children when performing certain motor tasks.
 Understanding more about the brain abnormalities associated with autism may help direct treatment efforts, such as generating support for instructional methods that appeal to the unique learning profiles of people with autism.